 3. Folders and tags can co-exist

-I’m the Founder and CEO of Contify — a market and competitive intelligence platform to track competitors and markets.
+I’m the Founder and CEO of Contify — a market intelligence platform to track competitors and markets.
 I’m a practitioner of information systems and processes.
 I’m not a researcher.
-The information covered here is based on my experience of building taxonomies and implementing intelligence platforms across various organisations.
+The information covered here is based on my experience of building taxonomies and implementing intelligence platforms across various organizations.